paddu1367/All-Projects/README.md

 # All-Projects
-These all the projects that I have done over the time.\n This repositories contains different projects from different concepts
+These all the projects that I have done over the time.
+This repositories contains different projects from different concepts